Hodjy/Console-Menu-Maker/README.md

 # Console-Menu-Maker
 Console based menu and sub-menu maker in C#

-This projects simulates a plugin that help create menus for the client.
+The project simulates a plugin that helps create menus for the client.

-It comes in two versions:
+The plugin have two versions:

-1.Create menus with Delegates
+1. Create menus with Delegates
-2.Create menus with Interfaces
+2. Create menus with Interfaces